PavelSav1n/server-chat/README.md

 3.1.
 For application to run properly, you must open default port `3306` in your firewall.
 At the first start of application Windows will ask whether or not permit the access for application to port `3306`

 3.2. `server-chat application` has different layers of logging, which you can change in [log4j.properties](https://github.com/PavelSav1n/server-chat/blob/master/src/main/resources/log4j.properties).
-Some basic information about how to setup Log4j is present in it via comments.
+Some basic information about how to setup Log4j is present in those properties via comments.

 :arrow_up_small:[Back to contents](https://github.com/PavelSav1n/server-chat/blob/master/README.md#contents)